Rodney Lister, Composition Department Chair

 Rodney Lister, Instructor

 This class gives students the opportunity to develop technique in original composition.
 Compositions are performed and discussed in class.
-Performances are arranged at workshops and student composition recitals.
+Performances of student compositions are arranged at workshops and student composition recitals.

 Today’s Youth Perform Today’s Music

 Faculty members Rodney Lister and John Ziarko founded the annual Preparatory School Contemporary Festival in 1991, to give students and faculty the opportunity to study the performance skills needed for contemporary music.
-Featured composers work closely with students in workshops, seminars, and coachings.
-In the recent past, there has been a surge of interest among Preparatory School students to study composition, and perform their own pieces and the pieces of their friends.
-This has become an integral part of the festival.
+Featured guest composers work closely with students in workshops, seminars, and coachings.
+An integral part of the festival are the students who study composition and perform their own pieces and the pieces of their friends.

-Artists in Residence have included Rolfe Schulte, Robert Helps, Milton Babbitt, Joel Smirnoff, Michael Finnissy, Judith Weir, Alvin Singleton, Donald Martino, Martin Bresnick, Gunther Schuller, John Harbison, Stephen Hartke, Yehudi Wyner, Chen Yi, Ethel String Quartet, Michael Gandolfi, Lee Hyla, Malcolm Peyton, Nico Muhly, Sebastian Currier, and William Bolcom.
+Artists in Residence have included Judd Greenstein, Philip Grange, Rolfe Schulte, Robert Helps, Milton Babbitt, Joel Smirnoff, Michael Finnissy, Judith Weir, Alvin Singleton, Donald Martino, Martin Bresnick, Gunther Schuller, John Harbison, Stephen Hartke, Yehudi Wyner, Chen Yi, Ethel String Quartet, Michael Gandolfi, Lee Hyla, Malcolm Peyton, Nico Muhly, Sebastian Currier, William Bolcom, Missy Mazzoli and Ralph Farris.